Implementation, Open Transactions

 I’d recommend copying and pasting both sections into a single spreadsheet tab.
 Once complete, your spreadsheet should look something like this:

 Next, we need to add any bank transactions posted in the current month.
 Navigate to the balance sheet, drill into the bank account’s transaction report, and export this list to Excel.
 The out-of-the-box list will include the columns we need.
 Now, consolidate the new bank transactions with the uncleared bank transactions on the spreadsheet.
 Users should only select transactions dated AFTER the previous month’s reconciliation date.
 QuickBooks will include the transactions dated before in the outstanding transaction list.
-Of course, if you are going live with NetSuite at the end of a month, this step isn’t necessary.
+Of course, this step isn't necessary if you are going live with NetSuite at the end of a month.

 Once we have a single spreadsheet with all the open bank transactions, we need to map the activity to NetSuite.
 Users will need to: